 You can’t control how other people act.
 You can choose how you respond.
 Let yourself have a cry.
 Process the emotion.
 Disconnecting is painful.
 Be grateful for that.
 It’s a sign that you shared something real and good.
 Now it’s time to put your energy into something productive and worthwhile.

 “Letting go doesn’t mean saying goodbye.
 It’s saying yes to discovering a new way of being friends or a new way of growing,” says our resident transformational coach Christina Carlin.
-Check out her tips for how to find gratitude on your worst day.

 Letting go of that which does not serve us leaves more room for what does.
 It’s tough to place a gift into a clenched fist, so let go and revel in the hope and excitement of an even more spectacular bond coming your way.
 When you’re committed to your higher self, good people fall into your path like rain.
 In fact, the ones who fell out may even come back to you.

 It’s ordinary to ghost.
 It’s common to avoid reality.
 Instead, pull for an extraordinary way of being.
 Be an example of truth, kindness, and empathy.
 At the risk of speaking solely in bumper stickers, what you resist persists.
 When you accept things as they are, not as you wish them to be, the grace of possibility.

 Don Draper said it best: “You’ll tell them the next thing will be better—because it always is.”

 Have you ever outgrown a friendship?
 Share your hard-won advice and shop inspirational reads below.

 This best seller is a must-read for negotiating in both your personal and professional life.
 Filled with practical, easy-to-emulate tools, it will inspire you to ace your next uncomfortable encounter.

 The wildly popular read is full of basic psychology and practical advice for succeeding in all areas of life.
 It’s a quick, relatable read, and you’ll probably dogear more than a few pages.